Feeling the tension in your neck and shoulders? Do this one stretch that can give some instant relief.

 How to perform the thread needle exercise

 - Get on all fours with your hands on a yoga mat and your knees hip-width apart.
 Adjust your hands so they are shoulder-width apart and directly under the shoulders.
-Your knees should be positioned directly under the hips.
+(Messinascatering) Your knees should be positioned directly under the hips.

 - Slowly raise your right arm up toward the ceiling and tilt your neck up to follow the hand.